Monday, January 19, 2026

 Like my identical twin brother, Lance, I usually tend to be more Buddhist in my lingo.
 Yet, I just gotta say it out loud (and type it clearly):

-The FBI claimed the event was inspired by Communists and lobbied to prevent it from happening.
+And, of course, under the leadership of J. Edgar Hoover, the FBI claimed the event was inspired by Communists and lobbied to prevent it from happening.

-Dr. King's assassination, five years after the "I Have a Dream" speech, occurred when he traveled to Memphis to support striking Afro-American municipal sanitation workers as the leader of the National Poor People's campaign.
+Dr. King's assassination, five years after the "I Have a Dream" speech, occurred when he traveled to Memphis to support striking municipal sanitation workers as the leader of the National Poor People's campaign.
 That campaign demanded an Economic Bill of Rights which included five planks:

 1. "A meaningful job at a living wage"